 In the event that you are unable to secure the result you need through negotiation, mediation or arbitration, we can advise you on whether court proceedings may be appropriate.
 We will give an honest option on your likelihood of success and the potential costs involved, so you can make an informed decision about taking further action.

-Contact our building disputes solicitors in London & Farnham
+Contact our building disputes solicitors in Farnham, Surrey

-If you are involved in a dispute with a builder or you think a disagreement may arise, our solicitors can let you know where you stand with clear and practical advice.
+If you are involved in a dispute with a builder or you think a disagreement may arise, our dispute resolution solicitors can let you know where you stand with clear and practical advice.